altocodenl/tagaway/qascript.md

 			- Should be back to 'all pictures'.
 			- On sidebar left, select the same 'COUNTRY ∩ CITY ∩ year' tags as before.
 			- Should be back to 'COUNTRY ∩ CITY ∩ year' tag view.
-			- On sidebar left, click on the year geo tag
+			- On sidebar left, click on the year tag.
 			- Should be back to 'COUNTRY ∩ CITY' view.
 			- On sidebar left, click on the same CITY geo tag
 			- Should be back to 'COUNTRY' view.